intkhabahmed/multi_charts/README.md

 # multi_charts

 It is a library that provides different types of charts to plot data points.
+Currently it supports:
+* Radar Chart
+* Pie Chart

-Currently it supports only Radar Chart, but will support more types in the coming future.
+It will support more types in the coming future.

 ## Radar Chart